 The opponent filed an appeal before notification of the written reasoned decision, but after delivery of the decision at the OP.

-The proprietor considered that the appeal was not admissible, firstly due to the early filing of the notice of appeal and secondly due the lack of substantiation as the arguments raised in opposition were merely repeated.
+The proprietor considered that the appeal was not admissible, due firstly to the early filing of the notice of appeal and secondly the lack of substantiation as the arguments raised in opposition were merely repeated.

 The statement of grounds of appeal was filed within four months of the signification of the decision

 The board held the appeal admissible, be it for the early filing of the notice of appeal and for the substantiation.

 As to the substance, the board held that the interpretation of a specific feature 5″ of claim 1 was too narrow and thus incorrect.

 The board set aside the decision and remitted the file for further prosecution.

 According to Art 108, first sentence, notice of appeal has to be filed within two months of notification of the decision.

 The opponent filed the notice of appeal before the two months mentioned in Art 108, first sentence.

 In T 389/86, OJ EPO 1988, 87, the board held that an appeal filed after delivery of a decision at OP but before notification of the written reasoned decision abides by the time limit under Art 108, first sentence.